Do It Yourself - Home Improvement Kitchen Floors Renovation

 Let it sit and dry for 24 hours.
 After that, you are done.

 The results are amazing.
 There is no longer an annoying sound in the kitchen.
 You can spend time cooking with more peace.
 Additionally, it looks much better.
 Each cost effective upgrade in the kitchen is making the room look much better.
-To see other upgrades we made in the kitchen check out, Backsplash, Lighting and Valence Upgrades and DIY Countertop Refinishing Kit and Refinishing Your Cupboards
+To see other upgrades we made in the kitchen check out, Backsplash, Lighting and Valence Upgrades and DIY Countertop Refinishing Kit and Refinishing Your Kitchen Cabinets.

 The total cost of this project is under $1000.00.
 This includes the changes made on the front foyer floors and powder room washroom.